ysc2229-s1-23/final-project/README.md

    - Maintain code quality and ensure intuitive user interactions.
 4. **Additional Algorithm(s) Implementation**: 10%
    - Implement two more graph traversal algorithms (for groups only).
+   Note: If you are working individually, you can skip this requirement.
+This means **1.** will be worth 60%.
 5. **Testing and Validation**: 20%
    - Validate algorithm’s correctness and efficiency through testing.